syazsolo/sovereignty/README.md

 `Game Theory 🎮` is a branch of science that deals with random environments and the strategies on how best to exploit whatever.

-From Game Theory, emerged `The Prisoner's Dilemma`, which so happen is an actual game - that you can play.
+From `Game Theory 🎮`, emerged `The Prisoner's Dilemma`, which so happen is an actual game - that you can play.

 With sovereignty\_, you just follow a few steps (extra care on the docs), and then you can start playing.

 I suggest you listen to Veritasium, explaining [`The Prisoner's Dilemma`](https://www.youtube.com/watch?v=mScpHTIi-kM)

-# Ferocious Bout
+# Ferocious Bout 👑

 listen, jabba insisted that its a good idea to announce the tournament before the game even existed.
-I told him it sounds woofy. jabba didnt like it. thats why Im here - the one to announce this, so here you go, the ferocious bout:
+I told him it sounds woofy. jabba didnt like it. thats why Im here - the one to announce this, so here you go, the Ferocious Bout 👑:

 ## Scroll